Tokyo

 • Autonomous suite formula, no on-site restaurant or spa

-• Entirely non-smoking property with detectors in every room
+• Entirely non-smoking property with detectors in all rooms

 The Tokyo Station Hotel